yifanzhang-pro/how-to-train-frontier-models/README.md

-# 💡How to train frontier models effectively?
+# 💡How to Train Frontier Models Effectively?

 **Author:** **Yifan Zhang**